 At network bus start-up the Active Personality may be different than the last active personality.
 Modules initializing from network bus start-up shall look at the Active Personality signal at start-up so they can load the right language without adding delays to the start-up.

-From a network bus asleep state the Non-Cluster Vehicle Language Servers shall use what language is stored for the personality profile and shall not use the Cluster language status message ().
+From a network bus asleep state the Non-Cluster Vehicle Language Servers shall use what language is stored for the personality profile and shall not use the Cluster language status message (exception B+ resets).

 Sequence Diagrams